uhop/stream-json/README.md

 ## Release History

+- 0.4.0 *new high-performant Combo component, switched to the previous parser.*
 - 0.3.0 *new even faster parser, bug fixes.*
 - 0.2.2 *refreshed dependencies.*
 - 0.2.1 *added utilities to filter objects on the fly.*